 In response to the deterioration of many of New York City’s outdoor statues and public murals in hospitals, schools and libraries, and the limited resources to preserve them, MAS (in partnership with NYC Parks and the Public Design Commission) launches the Adopt-A-Monument program to raise private funds for the conservation and maintenance of public art.

 Jacqueline Kennedy Onassis, Helen Tucker, and Margot Wellington establish the prize in honor of their friend and fellow MAS Board Member Brendan Gill, the renowned New Yorker theater and architecture critic.
 The Gill Prize is given each year to the creator of a specific work—a book, essay, musical composition, play, painting, sculpture, architectural design, film or choreographic piece—that best captures the spirit and energy of New York City.

 Stand Against the Shadows

-On October 18, 1987, more than 800 New Yorkers joined MAS in Central Park and raised black umbrellas aloft to demonstrate the shadow that would be cast onto the park by a proposed tower on Columbus Circle.
+More than 800 New Yorkers join MAS in Central Park and raise black umbrellas aloft to demonstrate the shadow that would be cast onto the park by a proposed tower on Columbus Circle.
 That project was modified to mitigate shadows effects in response to the public outcry.
 Thirty years later, our advocacy for light, air, and sound city planning continues through the Accidental Skyline project.

 Following the success of Adopt-A-Monument, MAS launches its sister program Adopt-A-Mural.
 Together, the programs have raised more than $5 million to conserve and maintain 51 works of public art across all five boroughs.